MacLowelll/maclowelll.github.io/README.md

 [# ME](me.md)
-I'm a self-taught designer and autodidact learner.
+I'm an autodidact learner and designer enthusiast.
 My aim is to transform practical design into solutions to social problems present in my community.
 I firmly believe that design applied as a way/method of thinking can approach an objective yet integrative way to add value to a service/product or goal.

 # 🎲 Why I design?